memespring/wiki-platformland-content/identifying-platforms.md

 Conduct interviews with teams to undertand what their service does, what needs it is meeting, what needs they would like to meet but can’t, and what support they would like.

+Use these to compile a list of the number of services that might benefit from a particular shared capability.

 ## Develop institutional capability

 Encorage teqms to spot potential shared capabilities, and as an organisation, invest in teams producing common components and platforms.